-Australian GSM Points Calculator
+Australian Skilled Migration Points Calculator

 189: No nomination required.
 190: State nomination adds 5 points.
 491: Regional nomination adds 15 points.